krish8484/compound-systems/README.md

 3) conda activate cs244b
 4) Run compile_proto script based on your target machine from root repo folder (CS244B)
 5) Start the scheduler server from one terminal - python3 scheduler_server.py
-6) Start the worker server in another terminal - python3 worker_server.py <PortNumber>
+6) Start the worker server in another terminal - python3 worker_server.py --PortNumber <PortNumber> --MaxThreadCount <MaxThreadCount>
-    Example Command: python3 worker_server.py 50054 5
+    Example Command:
-    Example Command: python3 worker_server.py 50053 --addDelay 5 --gpuEnabled
+    python3 worker_server.py --PortNumber 50052 --MaxThreadCount 2 --gpuEnabled --addDelay

     First parameter is the port number
     Second parameter is the number of threads the worker can process Third parameter is an optional parameter.
-If --addDelay parameter is passed, delays are added randomly for the worker operations.
+If --gpuEnabled parameter is passed, worker is treated as GPU Enabled.
     Fourth parameter is an optional parameter.
-If --gpuEnabled parameter is passed, worker is treated as GPU Enabled.
+If --addDelay parameter is passed, delays are added randomly for the worker operations.

 7) Run driver for another terminal - python3 driver.py (There is an example code written under main for testing)
 8) Submit tasks with the driver; they should be seen getting executed on the worker.